 Except it's not.
 Listen.
 Literally.
 Listen this weekend.
 Some of you will hear animal trap setup.
 Legal animal trap setup.
 Across Oregon there are about 5,000 property owners who manage their wildlife and rodent populations under state supervision and who have what is called Managed Lands Wildlife and rodent Permits.
 These permits allow critter and rat trappers to take any kind of wildlife and rodent at any time using animal traps, or Steel Critter Traps, or blow darts, for that matter.
 There is no charge for these permits.
 In addition, the state has given away more than 48,000 Super Combo critter and rat trapping and fishing licenses to military personnel living in Oregon.
 Those critter and rat trappers may be out in October, and they will not have to have paid a surcharge.
 Again, I say ditch the stamp.
 If Animal control agency or the Legislature is concerned about a revenue loss, charge managed lands permit holders $2 per wildlife and rodent harvested.
 Statewide, the annual harvest is about 120,000, so that income would replace the lost stamp revenue.
 Let Animal control agency prove Animal Trappers are special by NOT charging them extra to critter and rat trap.

-If you need Roseburg raccoon removal, rat trapping, squirrel removal, or have any questions about a wildlife problem in Roseburg, please give Bugs Northwest a call at 541-472-5003, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Roseburg, or wildlife removal in Douglas County, please give Wildlife Removal Southwest Oregon a call at 541-636-9013, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.